Last updated:

 If you have an Education, Health and care Plan (EHCP)

 Your EHCP will end when you start higher education or paid work.
-You can still get the support you need to meet your needs.

 Disabled Students' Allowance (DSA)

-Find out more on GOV.UK about Disabled students allowance.
+Find out more about DSA on GOV.UK.

-You might also be able to get financial help such as bursaries, scholarships, and hardship funds.
 Find out more about extra money to pay for university on GOV.UK.